 Hybrid Publishing vs Self-Publishing

 So, you’ve finished writing your dream book and are thinking of publishing but are not quite sure how to go about it.
 It seems like it’s time to weigh your options.
 If the thought of having control over your work and its production appeals to you, hybrid and self-publishing are your best two options.
-Before you make your choice, let’s go over the essential differences between hybrid publishing vs self-publishing, as well as their similarities.
+Before you make your choice, let’s go over the essential differences and similarities between hybrid publishing vs self-publishing.

 First, let’s start with self-publishing.
 When we talk about self-publishing, everything is in your hands.
 And when we say everything, we mean everything!
 Editing, cover design, finances, and distribution are only some of the responsibilities you’ll be taking on if you choose to publish independently.